ajbar7/allan-toolkit-test/docs/index.md

 # Open Data Toolkit

-The Open Data Toolkit can help, with simple and practical information on how your agency can make its data open, and why it’s worth doing.
+The Open Data Toolkit can help, with simple and practical information on how your agency can make its data open, and why it is worth doing.

 ## Public Data Policy Statement

 The Public Data Policy Statement was released on the 7 December 2015.
 You can download the full statement on the [Department’s website](https://www.dpmc.gov.au/public-data/public-data-policy).

-The statement commits Australian Government entities to;
+The statement commits Australian Government entities to:

 * make non-sensitive data open by default to contribute to greater innovation and productivity improvements across all sectors of the Australian economy;
 * where possible, make data available with free, easy to use, high quality and reliable Application Programming Interfaces (APIs);